eclipse-wakaama/wakaama/README.md

 If existing code gets reformatted, this must be done in a separate commit.
 Its commit id has to be added to the file `.git-blame-ignore-revs` and committed in yet another commit.

+#### CMake
+All CMake code must be formatted with [cmake-format](https://github.com/cheshirekow/cmake_format).

+To check if your code matches the expected style, the following commands are helpful:
+ - `tools/ci/run_ci.sh --run-cmake-format`: Test all CMake files, print offending ones
+ - `cmake-format --in-place <unformatted-file>`: Apply all needed changes directly to <unformatted-file>

 ### Running CI tests locally
 To avoid unneeded load on the GitHub infrastructure, please consider running `tools/ci/run_ci.sh --all` before pushing.